Spark Apps

 This is the Apollo flavor of Spark which is fully integrated with the rest of the Platform.
 For example, when you create a database there is a representative database object created in the same project where your app was executed.
 Those databases can be shared by sharing the project and the permission levels are reflected in the [SQL permissions](https://documentation.dnanexus.com/user/spark#database-access).

 This is generic Apache Spark that you can use to create a Spark cluster and run Spark jobs.
-You can specify a custom location to store your database files e.g. your own Amazon S3 bucket.
-There are no Platform database objects created or storage provided, but you can use this cluster type to perform Spark analysis jobs and store results back to the Platform in your output spec.
+You can specify a custom location to store your database files for example your own Amazon S3 bucket.
+The Platform does not create any database objects or provide storage, but you can use this cluster type to perform Spark analysis jobs and store results back to the Platform in your output spec.

 Spark apps use [Spark Standalone](https://spark.apache.org/docs/latest/spark-standalone.html) for cluster management and [HDFS](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html) to share data between the nodes.
 The following diagram depicts a typical spark cluster application.

 Application code that runs the main logic of the app runs only on the driver node.
 ClusterWorker nodes do not run any application code directly.
-In Spark cluster, application code running on driver would submit a Spark job.
-The Spark driver breaks down the Spark job into multiple tasks and assigns clusterWorkers to execute them.
+In a Spark cluster, application code running on the driver would submit a Spark job.
+The Spark driver breaks down the Spark job into multiple tasks and assigns ClusterWorkers to execute them.

-For apps that create databases, you may want to set the new database name as an app output, so the output specification will include the following:
+For apps that create databases, you may want to set the new database name as an app output, so the output specification includes the following:

 {